-A Phase 1 PK study was designed to determine if there is a significant difference in the absorption of TNG when nasal inflammation is present, using a standardized AR model.^{14, 15, 18, 19} The study combined the use an ACC to induce symptoms.
-A randomized, 3-group, 3-period, randomized sequence (Latin Square) crossover design was employed to reduce variability in the pharmacokinetic analysis of AR subjects treated with TNG over 3 conditions, when asymptomatic, symptomatic and symptomatic-treated with a nasal decongestant.
+model.
+14,15,18,19 The study combined the use an ACC to induce symptoms.
+A randomized, three-group, three-period, randomized sequence (Latin square) crossover design was employed to reduce variability in the PK analysis of AR subjects treated with TNG over thee conditions, when asymptomatic, symptomatic, and symptomatic-treated with a nasal decongestant.

-The PK profiles are very similar for all 3 conditions showing 3 distinct peaks for each of the 11mg doses administered over each treatment period (Figure 1).
+The PK profiles are very similar for all three conditions showing three distinct peaks for each of the 11 mg doses administered over each treatment period (Fig. 1).
 However, there is a visible shift (-20%) of sTT values over the entire PK profile when allergy symptoms are present.
-The mean calculated sTT parameters, C{max} , C{min} and C{avg} , were all somewhat lower for symptomatic conditions versus asymptomatic (Table 3).
+The mean calculated sTT parameters, $C{max'}$, $C{min'}$, and $C{avg'}$ were all somewhat lower for symptomatic conditions vs. asymptomatic (Table 3).
 The shift in endogenous sTT observed here could be due to the allergic reaction.
-Immunological stress in animals and stress in men are both known to decreases endogenous testosterone. ^{20, 21, 22} Seminal work by Chrousos' group suggests a role for cytokines in lowering testosterone levels.27
+Immunological stress in animals and stress in men are both known to decreases endogenous testosterone. $^{20-22}$ Seminal work by Chrousos' group suggests a role for cytokines in lowering testosterone levels.
+27

-Baseline correction was applied to remove the baseline endogenous testosterone levels, and the immune-mediated shift, as per Wittert.23 The baseline corrected PK profiles (Figure 2) and calculated PK parameters (Table 3 and 4) clearly show that sTT absorption of TNG is not affected by the allergy status of the patient nor by the concomitant use of a nasal decongestant.

-A previous study of similar design testing fentanyl nasal spray in AR subjects showed that nasal inflammation alone did not affect absorption of the drug, whereas concomitant use of a decongestant caused a noticeable reduction in C{max} and a significant delay in T{max} .28 Such changes were not evident here.
+Baseline correction was applied to remove the baseline endogenous testosterone levels, and the immune-mediated shift, as per Wittert.
+The baseline corrected PK profiles (Fig. 2) and calculated PK parameters (Table 3, 4) clearly show that sTT absorption of TNG is not affected by the allergy status of the patient, nor by the concomitant use of a nasal decongestant.
+A previous study of similar design testing fentanyl nasal spray in AR subjects showed that nasal inflammation alone did not affect absorption of the drug, whereas concomitant use of a decongestant caused a noticeable reduction in C{max} and a significant delay in T{max} .
+Such changes were not evident here.

-Consistent with this Phase 1 result, study outcomes from a large, multicenter Phase 3 safety and efficacy trial11 which included 58 AR patients with ongoing seasonal allergies showed no significant differences in any of the clinical outcome parameters.
-The pharmacokinetic analyses and primary endpoint (percentage of patients in the eugonadal range) were not affected by a history of AR.
-Together, these 2 studies support the conclusion that AR history should not be exclusion criteria for consideration of treatment of hypogonadism with TNG.
+Consistent with this phase 1 result, study outcomes from a large, multicenter, phase 3 safety and efficacy trial, 11 which included 58 AR patients with ongoing seasonal allergies, showed no significant differences in any of the clinical outcome parameters.
+The PK analyses and primary endpoint (percentage of patients in the eugonadal range) were not affected by a history of AR.
+Together, these two studies support the conclusion that AR history should not be exclusion criteria for consideration of treatment of hypogonadism with TNG.

-Notably, 58 AR patients were recruited, 44 patients who completed 6 months, and 10 of whom completed 1 year of treatment, reported only 3 allergy flare-ups were reported.
-At least 44 of these traversed at least 1 allergy season.
-This was initially surprising, yet there have been reports that allergy symptoms can be reduced by application of oily formulations in the nose.^{29, 30} The formulation here contains castor oil as the primary vehicle, which is spread across the nasal lining with light massaging.
-This creates a film on the mucosa which may act as a barrier, inhibiting direct contact of air-borne allergens with the mucosa.
+Notably, 58 AR patients were recruited: 44 patients who completed six months and 10 of whom completed one year of treatment; of these, only three allergy flareups were reported.
+At least 44 of these traversed at least one allergy season.
+This was initially surprising, yet there have been reports that allergy symptoms can be reduced by application of oily formulations in the nose.^{29,30} The formulation here contains castor oil as the primary vehicle, which is spread across the nasal lining with light massaging.
+This creates a film on the mucosa, which may act as a barrier, inhibiting direct contact of airborne allergens with the mucosa.
 TNG use may reduce the number and intensity of allergic reactions and could explain these observations.

-Limitations in these studies include, the selection of eugonadal male subjects with AR for the Phase 1 study.
-The use of eugonadal subjects neglects any potential impact of the negative feedback loop within the hypogonadal-pituitary axis, yet should be consistent treatment over all 3 conditions and is expected to yield valid comparative results.
-The Phase 1 and 3 studies excluded subjects having undergone nasal surgery as well as those with mucosal inflammatory disorders and sinus disease and as such the results presented here are limited to lesser conditions of seasonal and perennial allergies and UTIs.
+Limitations in these studies include the selection of eugonadal male subjects with AR for the phase 1 study.
+The use of eugonadal subjects neglects any potential impact of the negative feedback loop within the hypogonadal-pituitary axis, yet should be consistent treatment over all three conditions and is expected to yield valid comparative results.
+The phase 1 and 3 studies excluded subjects having undergone nasal surgery, as well as those with mucosal inflammatory disorders and sinus disease, and as such, the results presented here are limited to lesser conditions of seasonal and perennial allergies and UTIs.